HazilMohamed/plot-in-blender/README.md

-# data-visualization-using-blender
-A python tool to analyse data using Blender
 ## data-visualization-using-blender
 ### What it is ?
 This is a python library to analyse data using Blender, so far the following plots can be visualized.